 – To change your name on your passport by showing them an original or certified copy of your marriage certificate or court order.
 Or, you can prove Usage if you have documents to prove your legal name as a result of many years of exclusive use of it.
 The Passport office is one of the only government offices to honor Usage to prove a legal name.
 However, every government office, including the Passport office, honors a Certified Copy of your Decree Changing Name.

 Birth Certificate Name Change

 – The state where you were born wants to see your Name Change Court Order because they are the only ones who can amend it.
-You aren’t required to get an Amended Birth Certificate.
-But with the Name Change Court Order, you can.
-Most adults never bother doing that because your Court Order will be all the authority you need once you have it.
-A representative policy from California’s Vital Records is that to amend a birth certificate, you must obtain a State Court Order establishing a new legal name.
+Your birth state will send you an Amended Birth Certificate if you want one.
+California Department of Public Health has an application and process to follow, if you want to get one.
+Most adults never bother doing that.
+Your Court Order will be all the authority you need once you have it.
+A representative policy from California’s Vital Records is that to amend a birth certificate, you must obtain and provide a Certified Court Order establishing a new legal name.
 To confirm see Amending Birth Certificate with Court Order-California

 Name Change is available to everyone